Phonetics, Phonology and Oral Communication

 Brief description of the Unit

-The course introduces students to the articulatory and acoustic phonetics and phonology of English, including stress and intonation patterns, and how these function to create meaning in oral communication.
+The unit introduces students to the articulatory and acoustic phonetics and phonology of English, including stress and intonation patterns, and how these function to create meaning in oral communication.
 Students will be able to identify stress patterns in English words and sentences.
 Students will also understand speech development, and oral communication development across the lifespan.

 Students will learn about research into how oral language supports literacy development, and evidence-based practices such as phonics instruction.
 Students will also understand how oral language development supports reading and writing development.
-The course covers phonemic awareness, phonological awareness, and the grammar associated with spoken discourse and oral communication.
+The unit covers phonemic awareness, phonological awareness, and the grammar associated with spoken discourse and oral communication.

 Grade Scheme: Graded (HD, D, C, P, MF, F, XF)